 - To prevent angina pains as much as possible and to ease pain quickly if it occurs.

-- To limit further deposits of atheroma as much as possible.
+- To limit further deposits of fatty patches or plaques (atheroma) as much as possible.
 This prevents or delays the condition from worsening.

-- To reduce the risk of having a heart attack.
+- To reduce the risk of having a heart attack (myocardial infarction).

 Treatments that are advised in most cases